How to Politely & Legally Deny a Rental Application

 How to Deny Rental Applicants

-Setting forth your process for screening and rejecting tenants is essential to the long-term health of your business.
-Not only for avoiding discrimination, but for also making sure you’re getting the best long-term tenants you can find.
+Creating a process for screening and rejecting tenants is essential to the long-term health of your business.
+Not only does it help you to avoid discrimination, but it also helps to make sure you’re getting the best long-term tenants you can find.
+Here are the steps you need to take to legally deny rental applications:

 1. Determine Your Criteria